Apply for the Postgraduate Certificate in Higher Education (PGCertHighE) through the Dunedin campus in 2023Apply Now

 - HEDU 502 Learning Theory and Practice in Higher Education (30 points).

-Where the postgraduate certificate is endorsed in Clinical Education, students will undertake study in the specialist area of clinical teaching within each paper.
+Where the postgraduate certificate is endorsed either in Clinical Education or Educational Technology, students will undertake study in the selected specialist area within each paper.

-- HEDU 501 and HEDU 502 are also available through Distance Learning as HEDX 501 and HEDX 502.
+(ii) HEDU 501 and HEDU 502 are also available through Distance Learning.

 Duration of the Programme